Who Am I

 Gabe (left) winning the Mary E. Jarrard Prize for the top undergraduate paper, at the 2019 Carolinas Communication Association Conference in Hilton Head Island, South Carolina.

 In 2022, Gabe joined the Department of Communication at Western Carolina University as a full-time Instructor.
-At WCU, Gabe currently teaches the foundational communication course and an original first year seminar, Media Literacy in an Age of Social Media.

 Gabe’s research is featured in publications including The Routledge Handbook of Public Speaking Research and Theory, Southern Communication Journal, and the Rhetoric of Masculinity: Male Body Image, Media, and Gender Role Stress/Conflict.
 He has served as a peer-reviewer for the International Journal of Communication, The National Communication Association, Information & Culture, and Sex Roles.